|

 SHEIB [Eldad] v.
 MINISTER OF DEFENCE;

-MINISTRY OF EDUCATION AND CULTURE; AND ASHER COHEN, PRINCIPAL OF THE REALI MONTEFIORE SCHOOL
+EDUCATION AND CULTURE; AND ASHER COHEN, PRINCIPAL OF THE REALI MONTEFIORE

 SELECTED JUDGMENTS